Cash Receipts

 In CustomBooks, a Cash Receipt is used for recording the following kinds of transactions:

-• sales orders deposits, pre-payments and invoice over-payments;
+• Sales order deposits, pre-payments and invoice over-payments;

 1. Navigate to Sales → Cash Receipts.